 The medium chain fatty acids in coconut oil are easier to break down and use as energy compared to other vegetable oils.
 They are not readily stored as fat in the body and have potent anti-microbial and anti-fungal properties.

-In this article, we have collected the multitude of health benefits of coconut oil along with the guidelines to select and store coconut oil.
+In this article, we have collected the multitude of health benefits of coconut oil as a home remedy along with the guidelines to select and store coconut oil.

 Composition of Coconut Oil